 Beagles are muscular animals with both strong upper and lower bodies.
-That means they are more likely to climb or jump fences than other breeds.
+That means they are more likely to climb or jump fences than other dogs.
 Ideally speaking, beagles require a six-foot fence.
-Most of them can reach four feet though age and fitness levels are a determinant.
+Most of them can reach four feet though age and fitness levels may vary per dog.

 The inactive ones may still rely on wit, thereby using other objects and surfaces as platforms to help them jump higher fences.
-Since you do not want to know how talented your pet is in the fence scaling department, it would be advisable, to begin with the manageable maximum.
+I’ve been surprised a few times by some of the most unassuming pets so I always encourage to begin with the manageable maximum.
 Consider as well the depth of the fence.
 Beagles that cannot jump over may resort to digging their way out so beagle owners should ensure the fence extends at least six inches into the ground.

 Best Fence Types

-Chain link fences are common though they are not the best alternative to beagle proof the yard as animals will easily scale through the gaps.
+Chain link fences or wire netting are common though they are not the best alternative to beagle proofing the yard as I’ve seen my beagle easily scale through the gaps.
 A wooden fence also provides great private space for the yard without compromising your dog’s safety.
 They are sturdier but need regular attention due to the painting and staining.

 Wrought iron fences are visually appealing, and they have the strength to prevent easy beagle escape.
 They also come in different shapes and sizes, so all styles are accounted.
-Before purchasing them, please ensure they do not have spikes on to.
-The gap between the metal bars should also not be large.
+Before purchasing them, I make sure they do not have spikes that could hurt my babies.
+The gap between the metal bars should also not be so large that my dogs can push their snout or legs through.

 Aside from choosing the optimal fence material, another beagle proofing approach would be limiting the beagle’s access to the fence itself.
-Planting shrubs and other plants along the line is a great way to deter the dog from getting close enough to probe the fence.
+A friend of mine tried planting shrubs and other plants along the line as a way to deter the dog from getting close enough to probe the fence.
 Heavy landscaping will also block the beagle’s vision of the outside world, reducing the temptation to scamper after things.
-To this end, the plants you choose should be thick or thorny so they discourage the beagles from interacting with them, such as roses or cacti.
+To this end, the plants chosen should be thick or thorny so they discourage the beagles from interacting with them, such as roses or cacti.

 This type can also be thought of as a fence within a fence.
-It entails setting up separate fences aside from the main wall within your property.
-That creates not only extra barriers to hinder your beagles escape but also discourages fence fighting with the other dogs in the neighborhood.
+It entails setting up separate fences aside from the main wall within the property.
+This creates not only extra barriers to hinder the beagles escape but also discourages fence fighting with the other dogs in the neighborhood.
 Ultimately, it places some distance between the animal and the outside world, thereby reducing the stimulation and temptation to wander.
 It is a bit of work to set up the second fence, considering it would also reduce the usable space.

-Electric fencing or invisible dog fences is a cost-effective way to beagle-proof the property.
-It goes the typical way, which means underground wiring installation and a special collar on the dog’s neck .
-That results in a mild shock when it crosses the property line.
+Electric fencing or invisible dog fences are a cost-effective way to beagle-proof the property, even more so with a if you DIY installation.
+I prefer the underground wiring installation and a special collar on the dog’s neck .
+This results to a mild shock when my dog crosses the property line.
 Beagles then abstain from approaching the line because of the electrical deterrent.
-The best GPS dog fences today have dog GPS tracker collars that allow the pet owner to track the animal if it crosses the boundary, plus monitor activities and location.
+The best GPS dog fences today have dog GPS tracker collars that allow the proud Beagle owner to track the animal if it crosses consistent boundaries, plus it can monitor activities and location.
 It is one of the ways to stop dogs from getting lost.

 How can I get my Beagle to stop jumping the fence?